Gastroenterology & Endoscopy

 Small Bowel Capsule Endoscopy is considered a safe procedure, but in a small number of patients complications may occur.

 • Although low risk, it is possible the capsule may get stuck in the gastrointestinal tract while transiting through the system.
-It’s essential to inform your gastroenterologist if any signs of possible complications develop.
+It’s essential to inform your Montserrat Specialist if any signs of possible complications develop.

-• If your gastroenterologist suspects the capsule hasn’t passed and you have symptoms of concern, x-rays may be required, followed by procedures to remove the capsule.
+• If your treating Doctor suspects the capsule hasn’t passed and you have symptoms of concern, x-rays may be required, followed by procedures to remove the capsule.

 • Symptoms include fever, vomiting, trouble swallowing, and increasing chest and abdominal pain.